DONICH LAW IN THE MEDIA

 The Firm also resolved a further allegation of Assault Causing Bodily Harm without a Criminal Record in its R. v.
 R.S. , where the accused punched the victim in the face, breaking his zygomatic bone.
 The victim underwent three (3) reconstructive surgeries.
 After nearly three (3) years of litigation, it was revealed the victim sexually harassed the accused’s girlfriend prior to the confrontation.

-The Firm has specialized in handling a number of High Profile Domestic Assault allegations in Toronto for men, women and a number
+The Firm has defended a number of High Profile Domestic Assault allegations in Toronto for men, women and a number

 of same-sex couples.
 The Firm secured a withdrawal of Assault with a Weapon in its R. v.
 P.L. , where the accused, a City of Toronto employee was charged with throwing a key at his spouse.
 In its R. v.
 M.M. , the Firm secured a withdrawal of Assault With a Weapon against a Toronto Paralegal.
 It further secured a full withdrawal of Assault with a Weapon against two women charged with throwing mascara and a purse at their male spouse, in its R. v.
 P.S. and R. v.
 R.S. .